 It is important to emphasize, though, that these studies had small sample sizes and provided subjects with MCTs (which are abundant in coconut oil) but not actual coconut oil.

 In addition to stimulating greater energy expenditure, the MCTs found in coconut oil can help reduce appetite- another notable benefit for people trying to lose weight.
 In a 14-day study, researchers provided six healthy male volunteers with an average age of 27 years with one of three diets: one with a low ratio of MCTs to LCTs, one with a medium ratio of MCTs to LCTs, and one with a high ratio of MCTs to LCTs.

 According to the authors, “the ratio of MCT to LCT was 1:2, 1:1 and 2:1 on the low-, (LMCT) medium- (MMCT) and high-MCT (HMCT) diets, respectively.”
 All of the subjects consumed a fixed ratio of 62% calories from fats, 28% calories from carbohydrates and 10% calories from protein.
 However, they were free to consume whatever amount of food they wanted to.

 After the trial was done, researchers noted that caloric consumption was significantly lower in the high MCT group.
 More specifically, the group that consumed a high ratio of MCTs to LCTs consumed 8% fewer calories than the group that consumed a low ratio of MCTs to LCTs.
-Additionally, the group that consumed a low amount of MCTs was the only group that experienced any weight loss during the 14 days.
+Additionally, the group that consumed a high amount of MCTs was the only group that experienced any weight loss during the 14 days.